 Foot print—The part of the ultrasound probe that contacts the patient’s skin (Fig. 24.1).

 Hyperechoic/echogenic—Used to describe objects on the ultrasound screen that are bright and therefore reflect sound waves.

 Hypoechoic/anechoic—Used to describe objects on the ultrasound screen that are dark and therefore transmit sound waves.

 Echotexture—The characteristic appearance of specific organs when viewed using ultrasound.
 The liver has a characteristic echotexture.

 Transducer movements—When performing sonography, specific terms are used to describe characteristic movements of the transducer used to obtain the image desired.
-Some examples of this include dragging, ...
+Some examples of ...